8483/notes/topics/svelte.md

 You can build your entire app with Svelte, or you can add it incrementally to an existing codebase.
 You can also ship components as standalone packages that work anywhere, without the overhead of a dependency on a conventional framework.

-The compiler turns each component into a regular JavaScript class — just import it and instantiate with `new`.
+The compiler turns each component into a regular JavaScript class, located by default in `public/build/bundle.js` as defined in `rollup.config.js`.

 ```js
 import App from "./App.svelte";